Automattic/wp-calypso/docs/react-component-unit-testing.md

 ### [Set up a test environment](#setting-up-environment)

-It's highly possible that your tests will require to have DOM environment configured to work properly.
-We provide test helper that does all work for you.
+It's very possible that your tests will assume the existence of a browser environment to work properly.
-Check [Use fake DOM](https://github.com/Automattic/wp-calypso/tree/master/test/test/helpers/use-fake-dom) helper documentation to learn how to simulate DOM existence.
+Refer to the [Use fake DOM](https://github.com/Automattic/wp-calypso/tree/master/test/test/helpers/use-fake-dom) test helper documentation to learn how to configure an emulated DOM for your test.

 ### [What to test?](#what-to-test)